RafaelReyesCarmona/TinyTrackGPS/README.md

 ## Working

-It works getting info from NMEA module and save it into de log file.
+It works getting info from NMEA module every second and save it into de log file.
 Format is:

 `HH:MM:SS,XX.XXXXXX,YY.YYYYYY`